 Some surveys, including \cite{DBLP:journals/comsur/KhuwajaCZAD18,DBLP:journals/access/YanFZW19,DBLP:journals/comsur/KhawajaGMFS19}, have summarized the available UAV channel measurement campaigns, as well as various large- and small-scale UAV fading channel models.
-Besides, some important issues (e.g., airframe shadowing, Doppler spread, blockage, scattering, and delay dispersion) in UAV channel modeling were discussed.
+Some important issues (e.g., airframe shadowing, Doppler spread, blockage, scattering, and delay dispersion) in UAV channel modeling were also discussed.